jujulal/ds-algo-XIV/algorithms/src/main/scala/parallelism/README.md

 by performers to perform anymore.

 As no help is needed the assistants leave the place.
-So when the jobs of Non-Daemon threads is over, Daemon threads march away.
+So when the jobs of User/Non-Daemon threads is over, Daemon threads march away.

 - An example for user/non-daemon thread is the thread running the `main`.
 - Threads created by a user thread are user thread.
-- When all of the non-daemon threads complete, daemon threads terminates automatically.
+- When all of the user/non-daemon threads complete, daemon threads terminates automatically.

 [Shutting down threads cleanly](http://www.javaspecialists.eu/archive/Issue056.html)